-In Finland during the mid-1920s, the Lahti-Saloranta M/26 (LS/26) was developed as such a weapon through joint-work completed by Aimo Lahti and Arvo Saloranta (as such the gun carried both of their surnames).
-Not only was the weapon developed with the Finnish Army in mind but also to those global parties looking to modernize their fighting forces in the post-World War 1 period.
-Work on the gun occurred in 1925-1930.
+In Finland, in the mid-1920s, the Lahti-Saloranta M/26 (LS/26) was developed as this weapon through the joint work of Aimo Lahti and Arvo Saloranta (hence the weapon has two surnames).
+The weapon was developed not only for the Finnish army, but also for global parties looking to modernize the armed forces in the post-World War I era.

-At its core, the weapon utilized a traditional rifle-like configuration with a solid wooden shoulder stock and pistol grip, metal rectangular receiver, and a perforated/jacketed barrel.
-A curved magazine was inserted into the magazine well ahead of the pistol grip/trigger unit in the usual way (the ejection port was set over the left side of the magazine).
-Under the barrel was affixed a folding bipod assembly and iron sights were provided for the shooter.
-The barrel was designed as a "quick-change" type to prevent fracturing from overheating - thought the bolt had to be removed during the change process (which could introduce all manner of debris into the action when reassembled).
-The machine gun weighed 20.
-5lb and had an overall length of 1,110mm, the barrel itself being 500mm long.
+At the heart of the weapon is a traditional rifle-style configuration with a solid wood shoulder rest and pistol grip, rectangular metal casing and perforated/jacketed barrel.
+A curved magazine is inserted in the usual way into the magazine in front of the pistol grip/trigger unit (the magazine is located above the left side of the magazine).
+A folding bipod assembly was mounted under the barrel and iron sights were provided for the gunner.
+The barrel is designed as a "quick change" type to prevent damage from overheating - think the bolts have to be removed during the replacement (reassembly can introduce all kinds of dirt in the action).

-The weapon also managed to see fighting in the Second Sino-Japanese War (1937-1945) in the hands of Republic of China forces - though only about 1,200 or so of the 30,000 ordered (in 7.
-92x57mm Mauser rifle chambering) were actually delivered due to Japanese political interference (Japan was at war with China).
+The weapon was also successfully fought in the hands of the ROC Armed Forces in the Second Sino-Japanese War (1937-1945) - although only about 1,200 of the 30,000 ordered (packed in a 7.92x57mm Mauser) ) actually delivered Japan's political intervention (Japan at war with China).

 1,110 mm (43.
 70 in)